 In this culminating field experience, candidates complete a teaching experience in a middle or senior high school under the supervision of a cooperating teacher and college supervisor.
 This is a full-semester assignment.
 Graded S, U.

-Prerequisite: TECH 407 and TECH 408, with a minimum grade of B- and positive recommendations from the instructors; concurrent enrollment in TECH 422; completion of all required education courses, with a minimum grade of B- (except CEP 315); completion of all content area courses, with a minimum GPA of 2.75; a minimum cumulative GPA of 2.75 a full semester prior to student teaching; passing score(s) on the Praxis II, approved Preparing to Teach Portfolio; completion of the community service requirement; and a negative result from the required tuberculin test.
+Prerequisite: TECH 407 and TECH 408, with a minimum grade of B- and positive recommendations from the instructors; concurrent enrollment in TECH 422; completion of all required education courses, with a minimum grade of B- (except CEP 215 or CEP 315); completion of all content area courses, with a minimum GPA of 2.75; a minimum cumulative GPA of 2.75 a full semester prior to student teaching; passing score(s) on the Praxis II, approved Preparing to Teach Portfolio; completion of the community service requirement; and a negative result from the required tuberculin test.

 Offered: Fall, Spring.